Mastercraft-ad/ougadgets/replit.md

 **Current Implementation**
 - **In-memory storage** (MemStorage) for development and prototyping
-- Client-side JSON file (`/client/src/data/phones.json`) as the product database
+- All phone data served via backend API endpoints (no client-side mock data)
+- TanStack Query (React Query) for all data fetching with proper loading states
-- Zustand with localStorage persistence for client state
+- Zustand for authentication state management only
 - File system storage for uploaded avatars in `/uploads/avatars`

 **Database Schema (Configured but Not Active)**